-> - Chop apple pieces and put in a small dish
+- Chop apple pieces and put in a small mixing bowl.

-> - Add melted coconut oil, coconut sugar, cinnamon and vanilla.
+- Add melted coconut oil, coconut sugar, cinnamon and vanilla.
 Mix until well combined.

-> - In a small bowl, combine oats, coconut sugar, coconut flour and salt
+- In a small bowl, combine all ingredients for the topping.

-> - Top apple with the crisp and place in an 8x8 inch baking dish
+- Top apples with the crisp and place in an 8x8 inch baking dish.

-> - Add about ¼ cup of water to bottom of baking dish and cover with aluminum foil
+- Add about 1/4 cup of water to the bottom of the baking dish and cover with aluminum foil.

-> - Remove foil and continue to bake for an additional 8-10 minutes.
+- Remove foil and continue to bake for an additional 8-10 minutes.

 - Let cool 5-10 minutes before serving.
 Serve warm with vanilla ice cream.